GitHubDragonFly/Node-RED_PLC_Example/README.md

 # Functionality
 - Discover Devices on the network (this is using pycomm3 library)
-- List PLC tags including UDT members (this is using pycomm3 library)
+- List ControlLogix PLC tags including UDT members (this is using pycomm3 library)
-- Read tags and display their values in the dashboard (this is using pylogix library)
+- Read ControlLogix tags and display their values in the dashboard (this is using pylogix library)
+- Read SLC500/MicroLogix tags and display their values in the dashboard (this is using pycomm3 library)
 - Tags can be entered either as a single (ex: CT_DINT) or multiple semicolon separated mixed tags (ex: CT_DINT; CT_REAL; CT_3D_DINTArray[0,3,1]{5})
 - Reading multiple elements of an array requires the following tag format: tagName[startIndex]{elementCount}, where 'startIndex' is the starting array index (x or x,y or x,y,z) and 'elementCount' is the number of consecutive elements to read.
 Example: CT_REALArray[0]{15} or CT_DINTArray[0,1,0]{7}
 - Automated or manual process for flow lines with pythonshell nodes